najeebpa81/Lead-Scoring-Portfolio/01_Bank_Marketing_Rule_Based/01_Executive_Summary/executive_summary.md

 2. **The Engagement Metric**: Call duration is the #1 predictor; interactions exceeding 10 minutes are prioritized as "Hot."
 3. **Liability Filtering**: Active housing loan holders convert **60% less often**, allowing you to de-prioritize this segment to save operational costs.

-## Next Steps & Implementation

-I recommend we schedule a 15-minute strategy call to:

-1. Review the Top 50 Leads: Audit the highest-scoring Platinum leads together.
-2. Dialer Integration: Build your priority call list for the sales team.
-3. Maintenance: Discuss monthly campaign updates and logic refinement (optional retainer).

 Feel free to reach out if you'd like to discuss the top leads or how to put these insights into action.

 **Najeeb P.A**

 Lead Scoring & Predictive Classification
 najeebpa81@gmail.com | +65 91817634